jlowder/rmatch/README.md

     ((seq body) ...))
 ~~~

-Creates a _defun_ with the name _fname_.
+Creates a `defun` with the name `fname`.
 The body of the function
-attempt to match _args_ against each _seq_ expression.
+attempts to match `args` against each `seq` expression.
 As soon as a
-match is found, the corresponding _body_ is evaluated.
+match is found, the corresponding `body` is evaluated.

 Example: